ElSnoMan/PackSharp/README.md

 # Welcome to PackSharp

-PackSharp is an extension that makes working with .NET Core's CLI commands for Packages (NuGet) and Projects easier.
-It does this in two ways:
+PackSharp is an extension that makes working with .NET Core's `dotnet` CLI commands much easier.

-* Lists possible references so you can easily select which Package or Project to use
+* Visually lists possible options so you can easily select what you want to do.
 * Queries packages from the NuGet Repository so you can search and select the Package to use in a single command

 The extension is a palette of commands.
 Simply open the Command Palette (Shift + Command + P) and type 'packsharp' to begin.